gruntwork-io/gruntwork-io.github.io/README.md

 1. Built with [Jekyll](http://jekyllrb.com/).
 This website is completely static and we use basic HTML or Markdown for everything.
 1. Hosted on Amazon S3, with CloudFront as a CDN.
+Using [s3_website](https://github.com/laurilehmijoki/s3_website) to automatically upload static content to S3.
 1. We use [Bootstrap](http://www.getbootstrap.com/) and [Less](http://lesscss.org/).
 1. We're using [UptimeRobot](http://uptimerobot.com/) and [Google Analytics](http://www.google.com/analytics/) for
    monitoring and metrics.